horahoradev/horahora/README.md

 3. sudo make up
 4. Visit localhost:8082 (or if it doesn't work initially, try to wait a minute)
-    - there's currently a bug that causes the frontend on initial setup to return bad responses.
-If you encounter this, `sudo docker-compose stop` followed by `sudo make up` should fix the issue.
     - if it never works, check the container logs, and/or bug me on discord
     - you'll need to login as admin/admin to view videos that have been encoded.
 There's an approval workflow which prevents unapproved videos from being viewed by regular users.
-    - there's a delay between videos being downloaded/uploaded and being visible, as they need to be transcoded for DASH
 5. If everything comes up correctly, once you're logged in, visit the archival requests tab, and add a new category of content to be archived.
 If everything works, videos will start to be downloaded, and will be made available after a delay.

 ## Contributing